lovre/netpy/README.md

 ###### High-level description

 **The workshop is primarily aimed at Python programmers, either academics, professionals or students, that wish to learn the basics of modern network science and practical analyses of complex real networks, such as social, information and biological networks.** Familiarity with the basics of probability theory, statistics and linear algebra is strongly encouraged.
-The workshop is based on the Masters level course [**Introduction to Network Analysis**](http://lovro.lpt.fri.uni-lj.si/posters/frinets.pdf) offered at UL FRI.
+The workshop is based on the Masters level course [**Introduction to Network Analysis**](http://lovro.lpt.fri.uni-lj.si/posters/frinets.pdf) offered at University of Ljubljana, Faculty of Computer and Information Science.

 ###### Recommended prerequisites